Fit Healthy Momma Rating: 9.5/10

 What’s The Difference Between the MYX II and the MYX II Plus?

 MYX Fitness has always offered two different packages for the bike: the MYX and the MYX Plus.
-The same appears to be ringing true for the MYX II bike.
+The New MYX II is no different.

 MYX II Plus

 Workout equipment included